 A persistent identifier (PID) is a unique key which is used to permanently identify a given document, dataset or person.
 Often, there are a few descriptive metadata associated with a PID.
 PIDs allow other people to find and refer to your data.
 In line with the FAIR principles, PID make data findable and accessible (the "F" and the "A" in the FAIR principles).

 Data licenses are used to show whether your data can be used by others, and how the data can be reused (the "R" in the FAIR principles)

 Research data holds considerable value for you, but also for researchers around the world.
 You can make it easier for others to refer to or use your research data by sharing your data with a clear license.
 Read more about licenses.

 Working with metadata is fundamental when you want to make your research compatible with the FAIR principles.
-Metadata ensures that your research and research data follow the FAIR principles, even when your data is closed, because the data is confidential, or it contains sensitive personal information etc.
+Metadata ensure that your research and research data follow the FAIR principles, even when your data are closed, because the data are confidential, or they contain sensitive personal information etc.

 Adding metadata to your datasets ensures that data can be found by both people and machines.
 Metadata supports the "F", "A", "I" and "R" in the FAIR principles.

 Repositories can help you make your data findable, accessible and reusable (the "F", "A" and "R" in the FAIR principles).